step-security/github-actions-goat/README.md

 StepSecurity defines a supply chain attack as an attack that tries to hijack software that you produce or consume.
 [OSSF Scorecards](https://github.com/ossf/scorecard) recommends using the StepSecurity tool to remediate some of the checks.

 Follow these tutorials to learn about threats and countermeasures related to the software supply chain.
-If you would like to see a different threat being addressed, or have other feedback, please create an issue.
+If you would like to see a different threat being addressed, or have other feedback, please create an [issue](https://github.com/step-security/supply-chain-goat/issues) or participate in [discussions](https://github.com/step-security/supply-chain-goat/discussions).

 ## Prerequisites